SVGDreamer: Text Guided SVG Generation with Diffusion Model: Methodology

 \subsection{Vector Representation Primitives}

-In addition to text prompts, SVGDreamer provides a variety of vector representations for style control.
-These vector representations are achieved by limiting primitive types and their parameters.
-Users can control the art style generated by SVGDreamer by modifying the input text or by constraining the set of primitives and parameters.
-We explore six settings: 1) \textbf{Iconography}\ is the most common SVG style, consists of several paths and their fill colors.
-This style allows for a wide range of compositions while maintaining a minimalistic expression.
-We utilize closed form Bézier curves with trainable control points and fill colors.
-2) \textbf{Sketch}\ is a way to convey information with minimal expression.
-We use open form Bézier curves with trainable control points and opacity.
-3) \textbf{Pixel Art}\ is a popular video-game inspired style, frequently used for character and background art.
-We use square SVG polygons with fill colors.
-4) \textbf{Low-Poly}\ is to consciously cut and pile up a certain number of simple geometric shapes according to the modeling laws of objects.
-We use square SVG polygons with trainable control points and fill colors.
-5) \textbf{Painting}\ is a means of approximating the painter's painting style in vector graphics.
-We use open form Bézier curves with trainable control points, stroke colors and stroke widths.
-6) \textbf{Ink and Wash Painting}\ is a traditional Chinese art form that utilizes varying concentrations of black ink.
-We use open form Bézier curves with trainable control points, opacity, and stroke widths.
+Beyond text prompts, SVGDreamer supports style control through different vector primitive configurations.
+Specifically, different visual styles are induced by constraining the primitive type and its parameterization.
+Users can therefore control the generated style either through textual descriptions or by selecting a suitable primitive set.

+We consider six representative vector styles in this work: \begin{itemize} \item \textbf{Iconography.} A common SVG style composed of several filled paths with minimal yet expressive structures.
+We use closed B\'ezier curves with trainable control points and fill colors. \item \textbf{Sketch.} A sparse and lightweight style for conveying shape with minimal visual elements.
+We use open B\'ezier curves with trainable control points and opacity values. \item \textbf{Pixel Art.} A game-inspired style widely used for characters and backgrounds.
+We use square SVG polygons with fill colors. \item \textbf{Low-Poly.} A style that approximates objects using a composition of simple geometric shapes.
+We use polygonal primitives with trainable vertex positions and fill colors. \item \textbf{Painting.} A painterly vector style that mimics brush-based rendering.
+We use open B\'ezier curves with trainable control points, stroke colors, and stroke widths. \item \textbf{Ink and Wash Painting.} A traditional Chinese art style characterized by varying black ink intensity.
+We use open B\'ezier curves with trainable control points, opacity values, and stroke widths. \end{itemize}